DTAJ095/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 14: Write a script that converts a number from base 10 to base 16.

 Script 15: Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+Script 16: Write a script that prints every other line from the input, starting with the first line.